-- If you or your family need hotel accommodations, we can only provide 3-4 nights and only one hotel room.
+- If you or your family need hotel accommodations, we can only cover 3-4 nights and one hotel room only.

-- If we bring family to you, we will be able to provide 2-3 airline tickets or gas money for one vehicle.
+- If we bring family to you, we will be able to cover 2-3 tickets if they are flying, or gas money for one vehicle.

-- If you travel to visit family, we provide transportation for you, your caregiver, and children under 18 who live with you.
+- If you go to visit family, we will include you, your caregiver and your children under 18 who live with you.

 What if I want to meet a celebrity?

 - Celebrities are hard to reach and they are very busy people.
 For that reason, it can take many months to arrange for a meet and greet.